Code-Institute-Submissions/ellenstafford/README.md

 ![Psychology Behinid Color](assets/img/Color-psychology.png)

-The four main colours I have used on the site are cyan blue, white, a light pink and a soft violet.
+The four main colours I have used on the site are cyan blue, white, a light pink and violet.

 - White is a clean colour and is used often to create the illusion of space.
 In relation to web design, it visually declutters the site and reduces cognitive overload.
 The colour is associated with simplicity and honesty.